The 15 Best OSINT Tools in 2026: Free & Paid, Ranked

 8 Sherlock

 Sherlock checks whether a username exists across 400+ social media platforms and websites.
 Run sherlock username and it tests each platform via HTTP requests, returning direct links to discovered profiles.
-It's fast, widely used, and the most popular username enumeration tool in the OSINT community.
+It's fast, widely used, and the most popular username-enumeration tool in the OSINT community.
 Results export to CSV, JSON, and XLSX.
+For a deeper walkthrough, see our guide to username search techniques.

 Pros